 What's that old saying about staying viable in a business or organization?
 Change or die?

-What happens, though, if you are trying to lead change in your organization, and some of your employees, board members or stakeholders would rather see everything perish than do something different?
-Why do they not get it and jump on board to change?
+What happens, though, if you are trying to lead change and some of your employees, board members or stakeholders are fussing like a cat in a bathtub?
+Why do they not get it and embrace change?

-I saw that firsthand when working for 30 years in the daily newspaper business.
-Even though the technology for delivering the news was rapidly changing, generational newspaper leaders and staff believed readers would never give up having a printed product delivered to their door.
-Meanwhile, as the internet delivered the day's news faster to the reader's mobile devices, the printed product lost relevancy.
+I experienced it up close during the later years of my three-decade daily newspaper career.
+Even though the technology for delivering the news was rapidly evolving and readers were migrating to online information consumption, generational newspaper leaders and staff believed subscribers would never give up having a printed product delivered to their door.
+They believed it even though the internet offered the day's news faster to the reader's mobile devices.

-Today, 86% of U.S. adults say they get news at least sometimes from smartphones, computers or tablets, and 57% do so often.
+Despite their commitment to printing presses and their long-held business models, change happened.
+Today, 86% of U.S. adults read the news at least sometimes from smartphones, computers or tablets, and 57% do so often.
 Meanwhile, only 26% of Americans say they get news from print newspapers often or sometimes, with less than 10% saying they read newspapers regularly.
 (Gallup)

-If you have been selected to lead change in your business (or it is being forced upon you), the most significant challenge will be resistance.
+If you have been selected to lead change in your business (or it is being forced upon you), one of the most significant challenges will be addressing resistance from within your organization.
 Before figuring out how to navigate through it, you need to understand why resistance is such a major obstacle:

 1. Fear of the Unknown